-iD Tech offers a variety of coding courses, which makes choosing the right language for your child difficult—like deciding if you want the latest Apple device, or if an old corer will work just fine.
+iD Tech offers a variety of coding classes for kids and teens, which makes choosing the right language for your child difficult—like deciding if you want the latest Apple device, or if an old corer will work just fine.

 Well, we've covered the best programming languages for kids before, so here, we are going to get a bit more specific, looking at the debate between Python and Java.